Grenadian passport

 The Grenadian passport is an official travel document issued to citizens of Grenada for the purpose of international travel.
 It serves as proof of identity and nationality, and facilitates access to consular assistance abroad.
-The passport also grants holders visa-free or visa-on-arrival access to a wide range of countries and territories.

 Grenada issues biometric CARICOM passports to its citizens, in line with regional standards for member states of the Caribbean Community.
 The passport is issued by the Immigration and Passport Department under the Royal Grenada Police Force, and follows the provisions of the Grenadian Citizenship Act of 1976 and the Passports Act (Cap.
 226).

 History

 Following independence in 1974, Grenada began issuing national passports.
 In August 2006, Grenada adopted the CARICOM passport format.
 In July 2018, the country introduced biometric passports featuring enhanced security elements.
 These e-passports contain an embedded microchip and comply with ICAO standards.

 On 1 July 2024, the validity period for adult passports was extended from five to ten years.
 This change was accompanied by a fee adjustment and aligned Grenada with international norms.